Why White Walls Will Help You Slow Down

 I'm running into more and more people expressing frustration and tiredness and overwhelm.
 We seem to always be trying to do more.
 Our days are hectic and we struggle to slow down and relax.

-I believe that many are continuing to struggle to get that sense of rest and calm even at home, because their homes are stuffed full of things and colours and clutter that overwhelms their senses.
-Or they're very dark and unfinished, which feels depressing and weighs them down.
+I believe that many are continuing to struggle to get that sense of rest and calm even at home because their homes are stuffed full of things and colours and clutter that overwhelms their senses.
+Or they're very dark or “builder beige’ or perhaps they’ve been left unfinished, all of which can feel depressing and weigh them down.

 And that's where using white at home comes in.